-Lady Macbeth: Ilithyia convinces Glaber to go against his orders and make a grab for glory (at the expense of Spartacus and his Thracians), which arguably kicks off the entire plot.
+Lady Macbeth: Illithyia convinces Glaber to go against his orders and make a grab for glory (at the expense of Spartacus and his Thracians), which arguably kicks off the entire plot.
 She is also perfectly capable of making life difficult for Spartacus in her husband's absence.

 Made of Iron: Several characters, but special mention must go to Theokoles, the Shadow of Death.

 Manipulative Bastard: Batiatus and Lucretia, who play their slaves and Roman countrymen to whatever tune they like.
 To a lesser extent, Ashur.
-The way he goes about getting Barca killed is worthy of mention, as is his revenge on Crixus, the gladiator who wounded him, in episode 12.
+The way he goes about getting Barca killed is worthy of mention, as is his revenge on Crixus, the gladiator who had wounded him, in episode 12.

 Not So Different: Spartacus and Crixus in the Season 1 finale.
 Crixus even laments that had things been different, they would have been as brothers; and even though they stand in each others way, both of them are fighting for a just cause.

 Offscreen Moment of Awesome: DeKnight said in commentary for the finale that the only scene he regrets having to cut was after Duro's death.
 Apparently, Agron kills everyone, and Oenomaus comes to find him surrounded by the bodies of the guards.